Saint Catherine of Alexandria (Raphael)

 Saint Catherine of Alexandria is a painting by the Italian Renaissance artist Raphael.
 In the painting, Catherine of Alexandria is looking upward in ecstasy and leaning on a wheel, an allusion to the breaking wheel (or Catherine wheel) of her martyrdom.

 It was painted c.
 1507–1509, towards the end of Raphael's sojourn in Florence, and shows the young artist in a transitional phase.
 The depiction of religious passion in the painting is still reminiscent of Pietro Perugino, but the graceful contrapposto of Catherine's pose is typical of the influence of Leonardo da Vinci on Raphael, and is believed to be an echo of Leonardo's lost painting Leda and the Swan.

+It is now in the National Gallery, London.

 Subject and interpretation

 The central figure in this painting is the fourth-century princess, Saint Catherine of Alexandria, standing in front of a rural landscape.
 She converted to Christianity after an encounter with a desert hermit and experienced a vision of mystic marriage to Christ.
 After she refused to renounce her faith, Emperor Maxentius planned to torture her by binding her to a wheel.
 However, a thunderbolt destroyed the wheel before he could do so, and Maxentius instead chose to behead her; the wheel in the bottom right corner, which she rests on, serves as a reference to this event.
 This wheel often appears in other artistic representations of Saint Catherine as well, from the thirteenth-century onwards.
 Raphael did not include other symbols associated with the saint in this portrait, such as a sword or palm leaf, which represent her knowledge.

 Raphael's depiction of Saint Catherine highlights her sense of ecstasy.
 Golden light radiates from the top left corner of the canvas onto her face, emphasizing her connection to God.
 Likewise, she faces upwards, with parted lips and her hand over her heart, as Raphael attempted to capture a moment of divine bliss.
 Her graceful pose also bares resemblance to statues from Antiquity, such as a Venus pudica or a classical Muse.

-The painting places Catherine in a peaceful rural setting; she stands in front of blue skies, hills, and trees, which the body of water to her left reflect.
+The painting places Catherine in a peaceful rural setting; she stands in front of blue skies, hills, and trees, which the body of water to her left reflects.
 This tranquil landscape separates her from the violent events surrounding her death.
 In the foreground, Raphael painted small flowers, including a dandelion in the bottom left corner of the canvas.
 Some painters from Germany and the Netherlands included dandelions in their representations of Jesus's Crucifixion.
 Thus, the dandelion in Raphael's Saint Catherine of Alexandria may similarly serve as a symbol of Christian grief or Christ's passion.